kdkasad/kdkasad/README.md

 ### Hi there! 👋

 I'm Kian.
-I'm a high-school student in the United States.
+I'm a high-school student in California, USA.
 Some of my hobbies include
 - 💻 programming
 - 📻 amateur radio
 - 🏕 backpacking